The Best Robot Vacuums for Hardwood Floors of 2023

 FAQs

-Q: Do robot vacuums work well on hardwood floors?
+Q. Do robot vacuums work well on hardwood floors?

 Yes, robot vacuums are an excellent option for hard flooring like hardwood floors.

-Q: Do vacuums scratch hardwood floors?
+Q. Do robot vacuums scratch hardwood floors?

 No, a good robot vacuum should not scratch hardwood floors—at least on its own.
 If sharp debris gets caught under the vacuum’s wheels or sweeper, it can scratch sensitive flooring.
 To prevent this from happening, make sure to clear any sharp debris before using a robot vacuum.

-Q: What is the best way to clean hardwood floors?
+Q. What is the best way to clean hardwood floors?

-For gleaming floors, first gently sweep or vacuum the floor (using a traditional vacuum or robot vacuum) to clear debris from hardwood floors.
+For gleaming floors, first, gently sweep or vacuum the floor (using a traditional vacuum or robot vacuum) to clear debris from hardwood floors.
 Next, mop gently using a wood-safe cleaner.

-Q: How do you set up a robot vacuum to clean your house?
+Q. How do you set up a robot vacuum to clean your house?

 It depends on the vacuum; some can be turned on and left to run free, while others will need a connection to a smartphone app to set up customizable features.
 Follow the manufacturer’s directions to set up your new robot vacuum.